What’s the Difference Between Fully-Insured, Self-Insured, and Level-Funded Health Plans?

 Again, you assume the full financial risk.
 If you experience high claim volume, catastrophic claims, or rapidly escalating health care costs, your cash flow may suffer.
 However, your stop-loss coverage can reduce the risks (see below).

-You should know, too, that some of the savings opportunities can take years to pay off.
+You should also know that some savings opportunities can take years to pay off.
 Administrative costs, for example, don’t drop overnight.

 Also, don’t underestimate how unpleasant it may be to deny your employees’ claims.
 It’s one thing when it’s a faceless insurance company saying no; it’s another when it’s your employer denying potentially life-saving care to you or a loved one.